artur-ciocanu/launch.en/help/extension-dev/web/views.md

 ### [!DNL getSettings]

-The `getSettings` method will be called after the user hits the "Save" button in PData Collection tags and the view has been validated.
+The `getSettings` method will be called after the user hits the "Save" button and the view has been validated.
 The function should return one of the following:

 * An object containing settings based on user input.
 * A promise to later be resolved with an object containing settings based on user input.

-This settings object will later be emitted in the Data Collection tag runtime library.
+This settings object will later be emitted in the tag runtime library.
 The content of this object is under your discretion.
 The object must be serializable and deserializable to and from JSON.
 Values such as functions or [RegExp](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp) instances don't meet these criteria and are therefore not allowed.

 ## Leveraging shared views

-The `window.extensionBridge` object has several methods that allow you to take advantage of existing views available in Data Collection tags so you don't have to reproduce them within your view.
+The `window.extensionBridge` object has several methods that allow you to take advantage of existing views available in tags so you don't have to reproduce them within your view.
 The available methods are as follows:

 ### [!DNL openCodeEditor]